 - Use the best quality vanilla bean ice cream you can find.
 The stronger the vanilla flavor, the better.

 - Use hard ice cream to make your shake, not soft, melted ice cream.

 - Keep this shake thick by adding more ice cream or freezing it for 30 minutes.

-- Stir in small chunks of peach after it's blended for the right texture and more peach flavor.
+- Stir in small chunks of fruit after it's blended for the right texture and more peach flavor.

-- To intensify the flavor, add pureed peach peels blended with peach nectar.
+- To intensify the flavor, add pureed peels blended with peach nectar.